 Whatever it was, I emerged with an incorrigible bent for originality.
 Perhaps it was just that I had seen so many different ways of doing things.
 Perhaps it was the need to think up ways of doing things without things.
-Continually, I was thinking, “No, not like that!
-Do it like that!”
 This propelled me to the forefront, first of computer programming, then electronic design.
 I sold 100+ copyrights, and won many awards, among them the Gold Medal award, from the world's pre-eminent electronics publisher, Wimborne.

 It was ministry that taught me things one never learns in books.
 How people die, what jailors do, how to govern a pure democracy, or how to create hope and joy in a society of people.
-On the other hand, my education progressed.
+At the same time, my education progressed.
 Much of it came late in life, in my 40s.
 Studies at prestigious seminaries on three continents taught me about influential thinkers and global trends.
 In fact, it was some of those influential thinkers who taught me—several being encyclopedia entries today.

 When I turned fifty, tragically, my wife died, of incurable cancer.
 Nothing could save her, or even slow the disease.
 She was a doctor of philosophy, a pioneer in religious freedom, and just stepping onto the world stage.
 It was a measure of her character that she designated a humble African woman as my future wife: Ester Sizani.
 "How is it," Ester asked me one day, "that we are so much the same?"
 I now seemed to come full circle, marrying into an old world society—at least, one that was still close to the past.